 - Around 1 in 100 people live with BPD.

 - If you are someone living with a diagnosis of BPD, it is more likely that you will self-harm.
-And have challenges with relationships, alcohol or drugs.
-There is help available.
+And have challenges with relationships, alcohol, or drugs.

 What is borderline personality disorder (BPD)?

 Borderline personality disorder (BPD) is the most common type of personality disorder.

 If you live with a personality disorder, you think, feel, behave, or relate to others differently than the average person.